 One of the major benefits of conventional mining over solution mining is sheer output.
 Conventional mines have more fine-tuned control over how they extract ore and can build out infrastructure to mine large deposits.

 Solution mining, on the other hand, is limited in output potential by factors like mineral solubility and saturation rates.
 This also means that other present minerals can’t be mined via solution mining if they aren’t soluble.

 Which companies use potash solution mining?

-As the world’s largest potash producer, Potash Corp has both conventional and solution mining projects.
-The company’s Patience Lake Mine was originally an underground operation, however, it was converted to a solution mine in 1998 after flooding hampered conventional mining operations.
-In September, it was announced that Potash Corp and Agrium (TSX:AGU) have agreed to combine in a merger of equals to create a “world-class integrated global supplier of crop inputs.”
+As the world’s largest potash producer, PotashCorp has both conventional and solution mining projects.
+The company’s Patience Lake mine was originally an underground operation; however, it was converted to a solution mine in 1998 after flooding hampered conventional mining operations.
+According to its most recent quarterly report, PotashCorp expects its merger with fellow agriculture giant Agrium (TSX:AGU) to close late in the third quarter of this year.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Sivansh Padhy, hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: Gensource Potash is a client of the Investing News Network.
 This article is not paid-for content.